thibmeu/ietf-draft-privacypass-batched-tokens/draft-ietf-privacypass-batched-tokens.md

 The structure fields are defined as follows:

 - "token_type" is a 2-octet integer.
 TokenRequest MUST be prefixed with a uint16 "token_type" indicating the token type.
 The rest of the structure follows based on that type, within the inner opaque token_request attribute.
-The above definition corresponds to TokenRequest from {{RFC9578}}
+The above definition corresponds to TokenRequest from {{RFC9578}}.
+For TokenRequest not defined in {{RFC9578}}, they MAY be used as long as they are prefixed with a 2-octet token_type.

 - "token_requests" are serialized TokenRequests, in network byte order.
 The number of token_requests, as a 2-octet integer, is prepended to the serialized TokenRequests.
 In addition, the 2-octet integer length of each TokenRequest is prepended to the serialized TokenRequests.

 The Client then generates an HTTP POST request to send to the Issuer Request URL, with the BatchTokenRequest as the content.
-The media type for this request is "application/private-token-batch-request".
+The media type for this request is "application/private-token-arbitrary-batch-request".
 An example request for the Issuer Request URL "https://issuer.example.net/request" is shown below.

 ~~~
 POST /request HTTP/1.1
 Host: issuer.example.net
-Accept: application/private-token-batch-response
+Accept: application/private-token-arbitrary-batch-response
-Content-Type: application/private-token-batch-request
+Content-Type: application/private-token-arbitrary-batch-request
 Content-Length: <Length of BatchTokenRequest>

 <Bytes containing the BatchTokenRequest>